iExecBlockchainComputing/PoCo-subgraph/README.md

 docker-compose -f docker/test/docker-compose.yml up -d
 ```

-install project deps
+Install project dependencies

 ```sh
 npm ci
 ```

-build the project and generate the necessary files:
+Build the project and generate the necessary files:

 ```sh
 npm run build
 ```

-deploy the subgraph on local node
+Deploy the subgraph on local node

 ```sh
 npm run start-test-stack
 ```

-run integration tests
+Run integration tests

 ```sh
 npm run itest
 ```

-test/poco subgraph graphql API enpoints:
+The subgraph `test/poco` graphql API is accessible at:
 - queries: <http://127.0.0.1:8000/subgraphs/name/test/poco>

----

-Here's the revised "Generating Subgraph and Jenkins Configuration Files" section for your README:
+### Coverage setup

+> In order for Matchstick to check which handlers are being run, those handlers need to be exported from the test file.

+Check how to export handlers with [Matchstick - Test Coverage documentation](https://thegraph.com/docs/en/subgraphs/developing/creating/unit-testing-framework/#test-coverage).

+> [!NOTE]
+> Since Matchstick code coverage is in very early stages, Matchstick cannot check for branch coverage, but rely on the assertion that a given handler has been called.

 ## Docker subgraph deployer

-docker image for deploying the subgraph
+The subgraph is deploy via a generated Docker image.

-### Build Image
+### Build image

 ```sh
 docker build -f docker/Dockerfile . -t poco-subgraph-deployer